Bladen County License Hearing Guide

 After Criminal Case Concludes

-- Reinstatement Requirements: After your criminal case concludes and your suspension period is over, you will need to meet certain requirements to have your license reinstated.
-These requirements may include:
+- Reinstatement requirements: After your criminal case concludes, you will need to meet specific requirements to reinstate your license, including paying reinstatement fees to the DMV.

 Bladen County DMV Offices